archilex/advanced-tables-docs/README.md

 You will receive updates for the lifetime of the product.

-The unlimited license grants permission for up to 25 Employees and Contractors of the Licensee to access and use Advanced Tables.
+The unlimited license grants permission for up to 25 Employees and Contractors (i.e. developers) of the Licensee to access and use Advanced Tables.

 ### Code Distribution
 None of Advanced Tables' licenses allow the public distribution of its source code.
 So, you may not build an application using Advanced Tables and distribute that application publicly via an open source repository, hosting platforms, or any other code distribution platform.